kmcmahon4/kmcmahon4/README.md

 ### Hello!
 My name is Kerri McMahon.
 ### Here's a more in depth summary of my path so far if you are interested in hearing more about me and my background!

-I am a Software Engineer who specializes in backend systems with just over 3 years of experience.
+I am a software engineer who specializes in backend systems with just over 3 years of experience.

 I started out my career conducting research at Brookhaven National Laboratory concerning fault tolerance in the polyhedral compilation space.
 This research was selected for presentation at the MIT/IEEE URTC in 2019, and also helped qualify me for the [ACM/UPE Scholar of the Year award.](https://dl.acm.org/doi/10.1145/3362037) After my undergraduate studies, I was enrolled to continue this research as a PhD candidate at the University of Oklahoma.